Think-iT-Labs/aws-patterns-edc/README.md

 - `issuer.pub.json`: The issuer's public key
 - `issuer.key.json`: The issuer's private key
 - `issuer.did.json`: The issuer's DID document
-- `companyx.membership.jwt`: Membership credential for Company X
+- `companyx.membership.jwt`: Membership credential for company X
 - `companyy.membership.jwt`: Membership credential for Company Y

 These files are now ready for deployment.
 In the next step, the Terraform configuration will automatically:

 - Deploy the DID issuer document (`issuer.did.json`) and make it publicly accessible by all participants for verification.
-- Distribute the membership credentials (`companyx.membership.jwt` and `companyy.membership.jwt`) to the respective EDC Identity-hub for Company X and Company Y.
+- Distribute the membership credentials (`companyx.membership.jwt` and `companyy.membership.jwt`) to the respective EDC Identity-hub for company X and Company Y.

-This process ensures that both the authority (issuer) and participant (Company X and Company Y) components are properly initialized with the required decentralized identity resources.
+This process ensures that both the authority (issuer) and participant (company X and Company Y) components are properly initialized with the required decentralized identity resources.

 #### Apply the Terraform configuration